 To get our curtain rod on the wall, we used two-hole straps.
 I have no idea what they actually are, but they look like this:

 An important thing to remember here is that you’ll need two straps in the same size as your conduit, and one that is a size larger (so, for example, we used two 3/4″ and one 1″ strap on each curtain rod).
-The reason for this is that you have the coupling in the middle of the rod, which adds some bulk to the middle section, meaning you’ll need a bigger sized strap.
+The reason for this is that you’ll put a strap on either end and one in the middle – and you have the coupling in the middle of the rod, which adds some bulk to the middle section.
+Thus, you’ll need a bigger sized strap.

-From here on out, it’s just about measuring, screwing in the straps, and hanging the curtain rod!
+From here on out, it’s easy – measuring, screwing in the straps, and hanging the curtain rod!

 We ended up using curtain rings with clips (similar to what we used, ours were on clearance at Ikea) to hang the actual curtains – I wasn’t about to actually sew grommets into the curtains, and this was the easiest (and cheapest) alternative.

 We chose the fabric for our curtains several months ago, but seeing the full panels of fabric (rather than just a tiny swatch) in my house was beyond exciting – and a little terrifying.
 It’s an incredibly bold pattern and combination of colors, which is more than a little intimidating.

 But I had spent several hours cutting, ironing, and sewing all that fabric into curtains, so I wasn’t about to back down at this point.

 Thank goodness we fell in love once they were up on the wall.

 We’re pretty blown away by how much they bring all of the colors in our living room together.
 The orange ottoman fits in beautifully with them, and they add some (MUCH needed) pattern and fun to the room.